-Field name Туре Blank Description NDB_No A 5 Ν 5-digit Nutrient Databank number.
+Field name Туре Blank Description NDB_No A 5 N 5-digit Nutrient Databank number that uniquely identifies a food item.
+If this field is defined as numeric, the leading zero will be lost.
 Nutr_No A 3 Ν Unique 3-digit identifier code for a nutrient.
 Nutr_Val N 10.3 Ν Amount in 100 grams, edible portion †.
-Num_Data_Pts N 5.0 N Number of data points (previously called Sample_Ct) is the number of analyses used to calculate the nutrient value.
+Num_Data_Pts N 5.0 N Number of data points is the number of analyses used to calculate the nutrient value.
 If the number of data points is 0, the value was calculated or imputed.
 Std_Error N 8.3 Υ Standard error of the mean.
 Null if cannot be calculated.
 The standard error is also not given if the number of data points is less than three.
-Src_Cd A 2 Ν Code indicating type of data.
-Deriv_Cd A 4 Y Data Derivation Code giving specific information on how the value is determined
+Src_Cd A 2 N Code indicating type of data.

 Field name Туре Blank Description

+Deriv_Cd A 4 Y Data Derivation Code giving specific information on how the value is determined.
+This field is populated only for items added or updated starting with SR14.
+This field may not be populated if older records were used in the calculation of the mean value.

 Ref_NDB_No A 5 Y NDB number of the item used to calculate a missing value.
 Populated only for items added or updated starting with SR14.

 Add_Nutr_Mark A 1 Y Indicates a vitamin or mineral added for fortification or enrichment.
-This field is populated for ready-to-eat breakfast cereals and many brand-name hot cereals in food group 8.
+This field is populated for ready-to-eat breakfast cereals and many brand-name hot cereals in food group 08.

 Num_Studies N 2 Υ Number of studies.

 Min N 10.3 Υ Minimum value.

 Max N 10.3 Υ Maximum value.

 DF N 4 Υ Degrees of freedom.

 Low_EB N 10.3 Υ Lower 95% error bound.

 Up_EB N 10.3 Υ Upper 95% error bound.

 Stat_cmt A 10 Υ Statistical comments.
 See definitions below.

-AddMod_Date A10 Υ Indicates when a value was either added to the database or last modified.
+AddMod_Date A10 Y Indicates when a value was either added to the database or last modified.

-CC A 1 Υ Confidence Code indicating data quality, based on evaluation of sample plan, sample handling, analytical method, analytical quality control, and number of samples analyzed.
+CC A 1 Y Confidence Code indicating data quality, based on evaluation of sample plan, sample handling, analytical method, analytical quality control, and number of samples analyzed.
 Not included in this release, but is planned for future releases.